p0lygun/college/README.md

 # college
-All things related to my college will be hosted here
+All things related to my college life will be hosted here